Arthritis of the big toe (Hallux Rigidus)

 What happens after my surgery?

-You will be given crutches for support.
+One of your healthcare team will give you crutches for support.
 Please use these as advised by your doctor.

-It is important to elevate (raise) your ankle as much as possible in the first few weeks after your surgery (see diagram).
-We recommend you move your ankle as much as possible.
+Elevate (raise) your ankle as much as possible in the first few weeks after your surgery.
+Move your ankle as much as possible as well.

 Will I have a follow-up appointment?